chunghoony/TCN_NODE_Myoelectric_Experiments-Pytorch/README.md

-# Decoding of Myoelectric signals using time latent variable models
+# Decoding of Myoelectric signals

 Pytorch implementation of Temporal Convolutional Networks and Neural Ordinary Differential Equations